isomerpages/moe-sshideasfestival/pages/About Us.md

 range of topics, from artificial intelligence to well-being and the changing workplace.
 <br>
-<br>The Ideas Festival is co-organised by Nanyang Technological University
+<br>The Ideas Festival is co-organised by the National University of Singapore
-(NTU), National University of Singapore (NUS), Singapore Management University (SMU), Singapore University of Social Sciences (SUSS), Singapore University of Technology and Design (SUTD), and supported by the Social Science Research Council (SSRC), which promotes and supports HSS research in Singapore and the region.</p>
+(NUS), Nanyang Technological University (NTU), Singapore Management University (SMU), Singapore University of Social Sciences (SUSS), Singapore University of Technology and Design (SUTD), and supported by the Social Science Research Council (SSRC), which promotes and supports HSS research of strategic relevance to Singapore and the region.</p>
 <hr>
 <h4>Organising Committee</h4>
 <div class="isomer-card-grid"><a rel="noopener noreferrer nofollow" href="https://profile.nus.edu.sg/fass/geoehle/" class="isomer-card"><div class="isomer-card-image"><div class="isomer-image-wrapper"><img style="width: 100%" height="auto" width="100%" alt="Elaine Ho" src="/images/About Us/Elaine_Ho.jpg"></div></div><div class="isomer-card-body"><div class="isomer-card-title">Prof Elaine Ho</div><div class="isomer-card-description">Elaine is Provost Chair Professor at NUS Geography, Vice-Dean of Research at FASS, and Senior Research Fellow at the Asia Research Institute.
 Her research addresses citizenship geographies, focusing on transnational ageing and care in the Asia-Pacific, and diaspora engagement and diplomacy.</div><div class="isomer-card-link">Click for full profile</div></div></a>